hurtn/datalake-ADLS-access-patterns-with-Databricks/readme.md

 **Summary:**

-This document described the common approaches in which data can be secured in Azure Data Lake Storage Gen2 (ADLS) from Databricks users jobs.
+This document provides guidance and approaches to securing access and connectivity to data in Azure Data Lake Storage Gen2 (ADLS) from Databricks.

 **Versions:**